 For many, alcohol is a manageable and controllable part of their social life and it causes them little harm or worry.
 However, regularly drinking more than 14 units a week (approx. 6 pints of average strength beer or 5 large glasses of wine) can lead to a wide range of long-term health problems.
 If you, or someone you know is drinking more than they think they should or would like to cut down, please see below.

 Apps and other self-help tools

 One You Drink Free Days app

-The One You Drink Free Days app is a useful tool to assist you in reducing your alcohol consumption.Download the Drink Free Days app
+The One You Drink Free Days app is a useful tool to assist you in reducing your alcohol consumption.Download on the App store Download on Google Play

 There are a range of interactive tools on the Alcohol Change UK website to check your drinking and find out more about alcohol.
 You can also sign up to take part in Dry January.Interactive tools - Alcohol Change UK